pubkey/rxdb/docs-src/docs/articles/localstorage-indexeddb-cookies-opfs-sqlite-wasm.md

 When running heavy data operations, you might want to move the processing away from the JavaScript main thread.
 This ensures that our app keeps being responsive and fast while the processing can run in parallel in the background.
 In a browser you can either use the [WebWorker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API), [SharedWorker](https://developer.mozilla.org/en-US/docs/Web/API/SharedWorker) or the [ServiceWorker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) API to do that.
 In RxDB you can use the [WebWorker](../rx-storage-worker.md) or [SharedWorker](../rx-storage-shared-worker.md) plugins to move your storage inside of a worker.

 The most common API for that use case is spawning a **WebWorker** and doing most work on that second JavaScript process.
-The worker is spawned from a seperate JavaScript file (or base64 string) and communicates with the main thread by sending data with `postMessage()`.
+The worker is spawned from a separate JavaScript file (or base64 string) and communicates with the main thread by sending data with `postMessage()`.

 Unfortunately **LocalStorage** and **Cookies** [cannot be used in WebWorker or SharedWorker](https://stackoverflow.com/questions/6179159/accessing-localstorage-from-a-webworker) because of the design and security constraints.
 WebWorkers run in a separate global context from the main browser thread and therefore cannot do stuff that might impact the main thread.
 They have no direct access to certain web APIs, like the DOM, localStorage, or cookies.